pshihn/byproxy/README.md

 *Note: ByProxy is not a rest library.
 It integrates with Express on the server.
 There is no dependency required on the client.*

 ## Examples
-(https://github.com/pshihn/byproxy-demo)[ByProxy demo project] is a simple example.
+[ByProxy demo project](https://github.com/pshihn/byproxy-demo) is a simple example.

 ## License
 [MIT License](https://github.com/pshihn/byproxy/blob/master/LICENSE) (c) [Preet Shihn](https://twitter.com/preetster)